 Forests and Fire

 For as long as there have been trees in Oregon, fire has been a part of our forests.
-We tend to see forest fires as a destructive force, but fire represents another way that nature shapes our landscape.
+Humans tend to see forest fires as a destructive force, but fire represents another way that nature renews itself and shapes our living landscapes.

 Some Oregon tree species, such as lodgepole and ponderosa pine, evolved to be tolerant of fire.
 Indeed, some forest species require fire to "unlock" the seeds in their cones and begin the process of regrowth.
 In other areas, such as the wet spruce and hemlock forests of the Oregon Coast Range, fire is historically rare.

 Unfortunately, a century of logging that removed the largest and most fire resistant trees, and misguided efforts to prevent all fire everywhere, have degraded our forests and led to a serious buildup of fuels and dense undergrowth in many areas--which can lead to unnaturally hot and destructive fires, putting our forests at risk.
 Oregon Wild believes it is important that we find ways to restore the role of fire in our forests without compounding the damage that has already been done.